survivejs/react-book/manuscript/03_webpack_and_react.md

 There are other possible [.babelrc options](https://babeljs.io/docs/usage/babelrc/).
 Now we are just keeping it simple.
 You could for instance enable the features you want to use explicitly.

-T> If you want webpack to find JSX files without having to use the extension, set up `resolve.extensions = ['', '.js', '.jsx']`.
+T> If you want Webpack to find JSX files without having to use the extension, set up `resolve.extensions = ['', '.js', '.jsx']`.
 We will refer to JSX files with extension as that works well with the isomorphic solution we'll discuss later on.
 It also allows you to tell files apart quickly based on the `require` statement.

-T> If you are using Babel in your project, you can also use it to process your webpack configuration.
-Simply rename it as `webpack.config.babel.js` and webpack will pass it through Babel allowing you to use ES6 module syntax and features.
+T> If you are using Babel in your project, you can also use it to process your Webpack configuration.
+Simply rename it as `webpack.config.babel.js` and Webpack will pass it through Babel allowing you to use ES6 module syntax and features.
 It will pick up `.babelrc` settings.
 That's one reason why we're using it.

 ## Developing First React View